What to Do About an Abnormal PAP Smear

 - Do you have risk factors for cancer?

-Most times, for a first abnormal PAP, particularly if it is low-grade or ASCUS, your doctor will take a wait-and-see approach.
+Most times, for a first abnormal PAP, particularly if it is low-grade or ASCUS, your medical doctor will take a wait-and-see approach.
 This means, therefore, that he or she will wait and see how your next PAP looks.
 Most times, an abnormal PAP will resolve on its own without any intervention.
-If it is not your first one, or if it is high-grade, then your doctor may send you for a colposcopy.
+If it is not your first one, or if it is high-grade, then your medical doctor may send you for a colposcopy.

 What is a Colposcopy?

-A colposcopy is a procedure where a doctor will examine your cervix with a scope.
+A colposcopy is a procedure where a medical doctor will examine your cervix with a scope.
 It allows your doctor to get a closer look at your cervix, and vaginal tissues.
 From there, your doctor determines the next steps.

 What is the Procedure for a Colposcopy?

 For a colposcopy, you will need to remove your clothing from your waist down.
-Your doctor will supply you with a gown or paper to drape over yourself.
+Your MD will supply you with a gown or paper to drape over yourself.
 You will lie down on your back on his or her treatment table.
 You will put your feet in footrests.
 Your doctor will apply a vinegar solution to your cervix.
 This makes abnormal cells easier to see.
 Depending on the results of the vinegar test, the doctor may take a biopsy.
 A biopsy is a small sample of cells that will be sent to a lab for further examination.

 Does a Colposcopy Hurt?